epsilon537/boxlambda/docs/forth-core.md

 #### Forth Assembler Variables and Symbols

-Understanding the purpose of the following variables, defined in [forth-core.s](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/forth-core.s), is essential to be able to understand the Forth Core boot procedure and port it to BoxLambda:
+Understanding the purpose of the following variables, defined in [forth-core.s](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/forth-core.s), is essential to be able to understand the Forth Core:

 - `DictionaryPointer`: The *primary* dictionary pointer.
 Dictionary search starts here.
 Corresponds to Forth variable `(dp)`, taking into account that